Reflection calculus and conservativity spectra: The lattice of arithmetical theories

 In this paper we will study another series of monotone operators.
-Given a theory $S$ numerated by $\gs$, let $\iPi_n(S)$ denote the extension of $\EA$ by all theorems of $S$ of complexity $\Pi_n$.
+Given a theory $S$ numerated by $\gs$, let $\iPi_n(S)$ denote the extension of $\EA$ by all theorems of $S$ of complexity $\Pi^0_n$.
 The set $\iPi_n(S)$ is r.e.\ but in general not elementary recursive.
-In order to comply with our definitions we apply a form of Craig's trick that yields an elementary axiomatization of $\iPi_n(S)$.\footnote{Over $\EA+B\Sigma_1$ one can work with a natural r.e.\ axiomatization of $\iPi_n(S)$.} Let $\iPi_n(\gs)$ denote the elementary formula and the theory numerated by this formula over $\EA$.
-Here, $\Prf_\gs(y,p)$ is an elementary formula expressing that $p$ is the G\"odel number of a proof of $x$, so that $\ex{p}\Prf_\gs(y,p)$ is $\Box_\gs(y)$; and $x\in\Pi_n$ is an elementary formula expressing that $x$ is the G\"odel number of a $\Pi_n$-sentence.
-Then it is easy to see that the theory $\iPi_n(\gs)$ is deductively equivalent to $\iPi_n(S)$.
-Notice that all the operators $R_n$ and $\iPi_n$ are monotone and semi-idempotent, moreover $\iPi_n$ is a closure.
+In order to comply with our definitions we apply a form of Craig's trick that yields an elementary axiomatization of $\iPi_n(S)$.\footnote{Over $\EA+\BS_1$ one can work with a natural r.e.\ axiomatization of $\iPi_n(S)$.} Let $\iPi_n(\gs)$ denote the elementary formula and the theory numerated by this formula over $\EA$.
+Here, $\Prf_\gs(y,p)$ is an elementary formula expressing that $p$ is the G\"odel number of a proof of $y$, so that $\ex{p}\Prf_\gs(y,p)$ is $\Box_\gs(y)$.
+Then it is easy to see that the theory $\iPi_n(\gs)$ is (externally) deductively equivalent to $\iPi_n(S)$.